obula-sai/Django-React-Blog-App/README.md

-# MyBlog App
+# Blogify App
 ## Overview

-MyBlog is a full-stack web application built with Django and ReactJS, offering a seamless experience for users to create, edit, and delete their blog posts.
+Blogify is a full-stack web application built with Django and ReactJS, offering a seamless experience for users to create, edit, and delete their blog posts.
 It provides a user-friendly interface and robust backend functionality using Django Rest Framework.

 ### Features
 * Login/Registration